CJLove/thread-playground/Containers/README.md

 $ podman run --rm -d --name threadtest2 fir.love.io:3005/threadtest:latest
 ```

-TBD: This container can be run as root
+This container can be run as root